Eye For Film >> Movies >> Solaris (1972) Film Review

 Russian language credits start rolling over the screen accompanied by haunting organ music, Bach's "Ich ruf zu dir, Herr Jesu Christ", setting a strangely lethargic and alien tone for the rest of the movie.
 First scene: pond weeds billow in flowing water, eventually the camera picks out a slightly dishevelled looking human looking sadly into camera, his face registering a million heartaches.
 This is our hero Kris Kelvin.
 Solaris instantly attains a massive dignity which it retains thoughout.

 A group has gathered at Kris' father's idyllic country house to watch old movies.
 The movies are space agency documentary footage of the testimony of a pilot named Burton.
 He tells of flying over the liquid surface of the planet named Solaris.
 He tells of strange visions of strangely familiar formations that appeared before his eyes on the planet's surface, film footage taken from his aircraft is shown that backs up his story 0 per cent.
-The assembled scientists offer hypothesis that Solaris' sentient ocean somehow influenced Burton's mind, others begin to question Burton's mental state.
+The assembled scientists offer the hypothesis that Solaris' sentient ocean somehow influenced Burton's mind, others begin to question Burton's mental state.
 A considerably aged Burton is watching the film amongst the guests.

 It soon becomes apparent that the scientific community has tired of Solaris failing to yield its secrets.
-Gradually staff and resources are pulled away from the research leaving a space station in orbit with three occupants, astrobiologist Sartorius, cyberneticist Snout and physiologist Guibariane.
+Gradually staff and resources are pulled away from the research leaving a space station in orbit with three occupants, astrobiologist Sartorius, cyberneticist Snaut and physiologist Guibariane.
 Over time, contact has been lost with these men.